mesafoundation/mesa/src/README.md

 ```js
 const client = new Client('ws://localhost:4000')
 ```
-*Note: the URL provided needs to be the standard WebSocket connection URI for your Mesa server*
+*Note: the URL provided needs to be the standard WebSocket connection URI for your Mesa server.*

 We provide expansive configuration support for customising the Mesa client to your needs.
 See [Client Configuration](src/docs/client/configuration.md) for options.